1. Who Can Participate?

 The format is 5v5 with no blocking or contact.
 Full Rules

 There is no contact or blocking allowed.
-The tournament is a fundraiser so a majority of the teams do not play on a regular basis and are coming out to support Special Olympics Tennessee.
+The tournament is a fundraiser so a majority of the teams do not play regularly and are coming out to support Special Olympics Tennessee.
 If you want to play competitively then please register for the Competitive Division (Top Gun).

 17. How will the Champion of a Division be determined?